carlosramosa/martian-robots/readme.md

 ## SOLUTION

-I has developed a script with `inquirer` and an API.
+It has been developed a script with `inquirer` and an API.
 The API has been deployed on Heroku.

 ## END POINTS